gielfeldt/shutdownhandler/README.md

 This shutdown handler class allows you to create advanced shutdown handlers, that can be manipulated after being created.

+#### Motivation

+1. Destructors are not run on fatal errors.
+In my particular case, I needed a lock class that was robust wrt to cleaning up after itself.
+See examples/fatal.php for an example of this.

+2. PHP shutdown handlers cannot be manipulated after registration (unregister, execute, etc.).

 #### Example

 ```php